Using Micronutrients To Combat Hormonal Imbalances

 - Caffeine- While there are many benefits to mild consumption of caffeine – the high consumption of any beverage containing caffeine including coffee, tea, chocolate, and soda may inhibit the absorption of vitamins and minerals.
 Caffeine in large amounts may also increase the excretion of the vitamins and minerals in your body.

-If you are experiencing symptoms from a hormonal balance and would like to learn more about natural ways to rebalance your hormones, consider a consult with a doctor of functional medicine Overland Park KS offers, who can assist you.
+If you are experiencing symptoms from a hormonal balance and would like to learn more about natural ways to rebalance your hormones, consider a consult with a doctor of functional medicine Overland Park KS, who can assist you.
 A treatment plan will be created to help establish hormonal balance and improve your overall health.